daisygunn/grow-restaurant/README.md

 ### Contact Form
 **Contact form**: All users are able to submit a contact form from the 'Contact Us' page, this sends an email to the website owner using Google SMTP.
 Having a way to communicate with the website owner/restaurant manager is a helpful tool for the user and creates a platform for communication to strengthen the relationships with customers.

-This form also pre-populates with the customers information if they're logged in.
+This form also pre-populates with the customer's information if they're logged in.

 ![](assets/images/contact_form_user.jpg)